tholonia/iching_cli/book/v2/markdown/hexagram_22.md

 The outside world, filled with expectations and judgments, loomed beyond the walls of his sanctuary, a presence that gnawed at his creative spirit.
 The pressure to conform, to create by the standards set by those who understood little of his profound quest, tethered him closer to doubt.
 Yet, the marble stood resolute, reflecting not only his fears but also the unspoken potential of creation waiting to be realized.

 As Heinrich chipped away, the essence of the sculpture began to emerge, transcending the confines of the block, whispering the allure of nascent beauty.
-Yet, the more the figure took form, the more Heinrich felt the pull of doubt—was it truly his vision or a reflection of the world’s demands?
+Yet, the more the figure took form, the more Heinrich felt the pull of doubt, was it truly his vision or a reflection of the world’s demands?

 In a profound moment of surrender to his deepest instincts, Heinrich allowed the imperfections of the marble to guide him, permitting the piece to evolve beyond expectation.
 Suddenly, the figure that emerged was not a replica of the world’s desires but a testament to his spirit woven into the stone.
 It was an embodiment of his struggle, the push and pull between external pressure and internal truth, standing now as a beacon of authentic expression amidst the cacophony of silence.

-With the sculpture’s revelation, Heinrich found something more profound than mere artistic completion—a resonance with his own self.
-The air in the studio grew still as he stepped back, viewing not only the culmination of his labor but a reflection of his journey—a dance between limitation and liberation, beautifully carved into the enduring silence.
+With the sculpture’s revelation, Heinrich found something more profound than mere artistic completion, a resonance with his own self.
+The air in the studio grew still as he stepped back, viewing not only the culmination of his labor but a reflection of his journey, a dance between limitation and liberation, beautifully carved into the enduring silence.

 #### ***Lines in Context:***
 <ul><li><B>1</B> (yang) <i>Silent Beginning</i> - In the quietude of the studio, Heinrich's initial idea stirs gently within the stone, waiting to be unveiled. <i>Moving line</i> - When yang changes to yin, early enthusiasm may turn into hesitation, causing delays and introducing doubt into the first strokes that define his creative journey.</li></ul>